A heart murmur is an abnormal heart sound (vibration) caused by disturbance of blood flow through the heart.

 As canine heart murmur is not a disease, it cannot be “treated”.

-Treatment is directed at the underlying problem that causes the heart murmur, and treatment options naturally vary depending on the nature and severity of the underlying disease.
+Treatment is directed at the underlying problem that causes the heart murmur.
+Treatment options naturally depend on the nature and severity of the underlying disease.

-Minor heart murmurs can often be addressed by changes in diet such as putting your dog on low sodium dog food.
+Minor heart problems can quite often be controlled by changes in diet such as putting your dog on low sodium dog food.